avi12/web-ext-deploy/README.md

     The relative path from the root to the ZIP.
     You can use `{version}` to use the `version` entry from your `package.json`
   - `verbose` boolean?
-    If specified, it will be logged to the console when the uploading has begun.
+    If `true`, it will be logged to the console when the uploading has begun.

   To get your `refreshToken`, `clientId`, and `clientSecret`, follow [this guide](https://github.com/DrewML/chrome-webstore-upload/blob/master/How%20to%20generate%20Google%20API%20keys.md).
   Returns `Promise<true>` or throws an exception.